Scams in Stock Market

 Top 3 Ways to Avoid Getting Burnt by a Pyramid Scam:

-2) Beware of an opportunity that requires you to invest a large sum up front that does nothing more than require you to recruit others.
+1) Be very wary of any plan that pays you to recruit new sales people with little focus on selling an actual product.2) Beware of an opportunity that requires you to invest a large sum up front that does nothing more than require you to recruit others.

 3) Any plan that promises you greater profits once you recruit or convert more people should be suspect.